Yellowstone Recovery Womens First Step House Inc

 Yellowstone Recovery Womens First Step House Inc - Costa Mesa, CA

-Yellowstone Recovery Womens First Step House Inc is a dual diagnosis treatment facility located at 154 East Bay Street in the 92627 zip code in Costa Mesa, CA. It is operated by a private non-profit organization.
-Yellowstone Recovery Womens First Step House Inc provides suboxone prescription and buprenorphine detox.
-Some of the treatment approaches used by Yellowstone Recovery Womens First Step House Inc include anger management, motivational interviewing and cognitive behavioral therapy.
-Yellowstone Recovery Womens First Step House Inc also specializes in detox services and offers inpatient opioid detoxification, cocaine detox and residential benzodiazepines detoxification.
-Yellowstone Recovery Womens First Step House Inc provides residential detox, 30 and 60 day inpatient rehab programs and long term residential rehab.
-It also provides inpatient detox and residential substance use treatment.
+Yellowstone Recovery Womens First Step House Inc is a substance and mental health treatment facility located at 154 East Bay Street in the 92627 zip code in Costa Mesa, CA. It is operated by a private non-profit organization.
+Yellowstone Recovery Womens First Step House Inc provides prescribes suboxone and buprenorphine detox.
+Some of the treatment approaches used by Yellowstone Recovery Womens First Step House Inc include motivational interviewing, motivational incentives and counseling for substance abuse.
+Yellowstone Recovery Womens First Step House Inc also specializes in detox services and offers methamphetamines detox, inpatient alcohol detox and residential benzodiazepines detox.
+Yellowstone Recovery Womens First Step House Inc provides long-term residential treatment, 30 day inpatient rehab and residential rehab.
+It also provides inpatient detoxification and residential substance use treatment.

 Address: 154 East Bay Street, Costa Mesa, CA 92627